Costco: Wait For A Pullback

 Conclusion

 There is no doubt in my mind that Costco, as a concept in consumers' mind, is here to stay.
 Improving comps in regions outside the U.S., growing membership base and high renewal rates (despite the initial setback during the credit card switch) all point towards a brighter future for Costco.
-The stock, however, looks overvalued at the moment and I would wait for a pullback before jumping in.
+The stock, however, looks overvalued at the moment, and I would wait for a pullback before jumping in.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.